 - Research & Experiential Learning

-OSU tenured/tenure-track faculty and Senior Instructors are invited to initiate proposals on behalf of named undergraduate students.
-All University Honors College undergraduates are eligible to participate.
-Contact the UHC (7-6400) for information.
+OSU tenured/tenure-track faculty and senior instructors from all colleges and departments are invited to initiate proposals on behalf of named undergraduate students.
+Other faculty who would like to apply should contact the UHC.
+All University Honors College undergraduates are eligible.

-A one-page letter from the faculty supervisor naming the student recipient/recipients.
-The letter should include:
+1. A one-page letter from the faculty supervisor naming including:

-The University Honors College reviews all proposals and makes award decisions based on available funds and according to the above criteria.
+The University Honors College reviews all proposals and makes award decisions based on available funds and through assessment of the project's impact on student training, relevance to university goals, and furtherance of student-faculty collaboration.
 Work assignments must relate to the student’s academic training.
 First-time awardees receive higher priority.
 Expected impact of the proposed work on the University Honors College, its students, and supporting programs will also be considered.